by Nancy Spannaus

 What Hamilton understood, and others like Jefferson did not, is that debt (the obligations of the past) could be turned into the basis for credit (the promise of the future).
 His concept for doing this was concretized in his proposal for the creation of the Bank of the United States, which used the reorganized U.S. government debt as a source of capital intended for use by private industry, agriculture, and commerce, as well as the creation of a common national currency and solid public credit.

 Thus, dead debt became credit and would create the prosperity that would allow the nation to service, and ultimately pay off its debts – all the while it created new debts through borrowing to invest in upgrading the economy.
 At the same time, Hamilton insisted in his First Report on Public Credit, that “the creation of debt should always be accompanied with the means of extinguishment.”
 That meant providing funds dedicated to servicing the debt, and then ultimately paying off the principal.
+It should be emphasized that the “means of extinguishment” includes increased productivity of the economy, and thus depends upon the lending going to projects and companies that contribute to that, rather than speculation.

 The application of Hamilton’s principle of debt management has many examples in American history, of which the Reconstruction Finance Corporation, the Transcontinental Railroad, and the TVA are very prominent examples.
 It took decades in many cases, but the initial government funding was repaid.
 In fact, in these cases the investment (debt) was repaid many times over and cannot be quantified, as it resides in the realm of the intangible Total Factor Productivity—a measurement of increased efficiency and innovation in the economy that spurs economic progress.